Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 These are a couple of notes about building and managing a design system at the *[Media Lab Bayern](https://www.media-lab.de/de/)*.

-The updates are written in reverse chronological order with dates added to each update.
+The updates are written in reverse chronological order with a date added to each.

 1. this unordered seed list will be replaced by toc as unordered list {:toc}